akshaykadam771/CSV-File-Format-for-Diabetes-Prediction/README.md

 Format of your csv file must be same as given in "sample.csv".

-do not change any coloumn names and also do not add any extra coloumns in "sample.csv".
+Do not change any coloumn names and also do not add any extra coloumns in "sample.csv".

-just copy and paste your data in "sample.csv" file.
+Just copy and paste your data in "sample.csv" file.

-Be sure that there is no string values present in your dataset values.
+Make sure that there is no string values present in your dataset values.